-Whether it is a regular BJJ class, open mat or a tournament two thing are for certain.
+Whether it is a regular BJJ class, open mat, or a tournament two things are for certain.
 You’re going to see someone tap to a choke.
 You’re also going to see someone escape a choke that seemed tighter than a hanging noose.
 BJJ chokes are very effective submissions and are among the highest rate finishing moves in grappling martial arts.
 Their constant use and efficacy, though, have made them the subject of detailed studying.
 The result is plenty of options to defend, escape and even counter them.
 It is not uncommon to see a blue belt escape a brown belt’s choke after defending for a while.
-This demonstrates that no matter how experienced someone is, defenses are so efficient that even lower ranked students can use them successfully.
+This demonstrates that no matter how experienced someone is, defenses are so efficient that even lower-ranked students can use them successfully.

-If you’ve ever had someone escape a rear naked choke, for example, that you thought you had, you know the feeling.
+If you’ve ever had someone escape a Rear Naked Choke, for example, that you thought you had, you know the feeling.
 First of all your confidence in the move gets shattered.
 Second, you might end up with tired arms and lose a match as a result.
 This often leads to reexamining choke mechanics and how they work.
 Now, it is important to understand that this is a normal cycle in BJJ development.
 What is important is recognizing the need to evolve your BJJ chokes.
 To that extent, there are certain principles, tips, and even tricks to ensure your submission success.
 All you have to do is make sure you follow the subtle rules of choking people unconscious.

 Tips To Tighten Up Your BJJ Chokes

 As far as the basics go, everyone knows that chokes come in two main varieties.
-The first are blood chokes when you cut off the supply of oxygen to the brain by compressing the major blood vessels of the neck.
+The first is blood chokes when you cut off the supply of oxygen to the brain by compressing the major blood vessels of the neck.
 Others, known as air chokes, restrict the flow of oxygen to the lungs by compressing the larynx/trachea.
 In both instances, the goal is rendering a person unconscious.
 Thanks to tapping, this rarely happens in BJJ tournaments, and almost never happens while training.

 Using BJJ chokes to the full extent of their power means being able to tap anyone, anywhere once you obtain the correct structural alignment.
 For that purpose, you must understand the anatomy of a choke.
-When performing BJJ chokes a grappler needs to use their arms, legs, the lapel or any combination of the above in order to apply a blood or air choke to their opponent.
+When performing BJJ chokes a grappler needs to use their arms, legs, the lapel, or any combination of the above in order to apply a blood or air choke to their opponent.
 All of these combination possibilities are the reason why BJJ chokes are so diverse and ultimately, effective.
 Let’s go over a few crucial tips to take your choking game to the next level.

 When Choking, Think Deep